foundersandcoders/coursebook/src/course/syllabus/application/fruit-shop/learning-outcomes.md

 ### Objects

-- [ ] Be able to create a complex object to keep track of multiple values
+- [ ] Be able to use objects to keep track of values
 - [ ] Know how to access values from within objects
-- [ ] Understand how to add and remove properties from objects
 - [ ] Know how to convert an object's keys to an array and iterate over them
-- [ ] Be able to write reusable functions to perform repeatable tasks on an object (eg: incrementing and decrementing a number value)
+- [ ] Understand the value of writing reusable functions for repetitive tasks

 ### Data types